 The notification may be completed by telephone call or in writing and must include the information necessary to establish that the proposed services are Covered Services under the Participant's Plan and Medically Necessary.
-BCI will respond to a request for Prior Authorization received from either the Provider or the Participant within seventy-two (72) hours for an expedited request or fourteen (14) days for a standard request of the receipt of the medical information necessary to make a determination.
+BCI will respond to a request for Prior Authorization received from either the Provider or the Participant within two (2) business days of the receipt of the medical information necessary to make a determination.